[Full Guide] How Long To Boil Plantain

 To achieve the perfect boiling plantain, it is important to determine the optimal boiling time.
 The ideal boiling time can vary depending on the ripeness and desired texture of the plantain.
 Undercooking or overcooking can greatly affect the taste, texture, and overall quality of the boiled plantains.

-Related: [Full Guide] How Long To Boil Large Artichokes
+Related: How Long to Boil Crab Legs?

 Generally, for plantains that are still slightly green or just beginning to turn yellow, a boiling time of approximately 20-30 minutes is recommended.
 This cooking time allows the plantains to soften while still retaining some firmness.
 These slightly underripe plantains will have a slightly starchy texture and can be used in savory dishes or to make plantain chips.